mesosphere/dcos-docs-site/pages/services/edge-lb/1.0/pool-configuration/v2-examples/index.md

 # SSL/TLS certificates

-There are 3 different ways to get and use a certificate:
+There are three different ways to get and use a certificate:

 ## Automatically generated self-signed certificate